philips-software/logproxy/README.md

 }
 ```
 ### Mapping to LogEvent
-The structured log to LogEvent mapping is done as follos
+The structured log to LogEvent mapping is done as follows

 | structured field | LogEvent field     |
 |------------------|--------------------|